infracost/infracost-gh-action/README.md

 ## `GIT_SSH_KEY`

 **Optional** If you're using Terraform modules from private Git repositories you can set this environment variable to your private Git SSH key so Terraform can access your module.

+## `SLACK_WEBHOOK_URL`

+**Optional** Set this to also post the pull request comment to a [Slack Webhook](https://slack.com/intl/en-tr/help/articles/115005265063-Incoming-webhooks-for-Slack), which should post it in the corresponding Slack channel.

 # Outputs